 Identify potential Pilot Project enhancements and study the need for and benefit of transitioning distribution-level aggregations to different levels of more granular dispatch and settlement and evaluate more complex use-cases and business models.

-This Pilot Project is intended to provide a means for Premises with any combination of generation, energy storage technologies, or controllable load with the capability of 1 MW or less to participate in the ERCOT wholesale markets.
+As in Phase 1 of this Pilot Project, Phase 2 is intended to provide a means for Premises with any combination of generation, energy storage technologies, or controllable load with the capability of 1 MW or less to participate in the ERCOT wholesale markets.
 This Pilot Project is not intended to investigate or propose changes to existing participation models, such as those for Distributed Generation Resources (DGRs), Distributed Energy Storage Resources (DESRs), Aggregate Load Resources (ALRs), or Settlement Only Distributed Generators (SODGs) greater than 1 MW.
 Aggregations of multiple Premises that include only Load may already participate as ALRs and are not eligible to participate in this Pilot Project.
+Under Phase 2 of the Pilot Project:

+ADERs will be eligible, upon qualification, to provide ERCOT Contingency Reserve Service (ECRS) in addition to Non-Spinning Reserve Service (Non-Spin);

+Telemetry validation processes have been modified to reflect lessons learned in Phase 1;

+Other areas of the Pilot Project will continue to be monitored to inform Pilot design enhancements in future phases.

-Pilot Project Timeline and Duration
+Phase 2 Pilot Project Timeline and Duration

 The Pilot Project will continue until implementation of ERCOT market rules and systems are in place to accommodate participation by ADERs or until ERCOT, following PUCT consultation, or the PUCT deems the Pilot Project unnecessary.
-ERCOT expects that the Pilot Project will need to continue for a minimum of three years, across all phases, to allow for any incorporation of ERCOT system upgrades, testing of customer migration, and qualifying Resources for multiple ERCOT services, as determined to be allowable while maintaining grid reliability.
+ERCOT expects that the Pilot Project will need to continue for a minimum of two additional years from the formal adoption of the Phase 2 Governing Document, including any future phases, to allow for any incorporation of ERCOT system upgrades, testing of customer migration, and qualifying Resources for multiple ERCOT services, as determined to be allowable while maintaining grid reliability.

-This Governing Document provides the necessary details for a first phase of the Pilot Project to quickly and efficiently implement an ADER program with minimum changes to ERCOT and DSP systems.
-Subsequent, future phases may introduce additional design elements to help expand participation opportunities while still maintaining distribution and transmission grid reliability.
-This phased approach will ensure that Pilot Project participation can commence at the earliest date possible.
+This Phase 2 Governing Document provides the necessary details for a second phase of the Pilot Project to continue the prompt and efficient implementation of an ADER program with minimum changes to ERCOT and DSP systems.
+Future phases may introduce additional design elements to help expand participation opportunities while still maintaining distribution and transmission grid reliability.

-Subject to any ERCOT decision or PUCT directive to delay project implementation, the Pilot Project will proceed according to the following timeline:
+Subject to any ERCOT decision or PUCT directive to delay project implementation, Phase 2 of the Pilot Project will proceed according to the following timeline:

-October 18, 2022: Board approval of Pilot Project.
+INSERT DATE: Board approval of Phase 2 of the Pilot Project.

-November 4, 2022: ERCOT to begin accepting completed “Distribution Service Provider Acknowledgment” and “Supplement to the Standard Form Market Participant Agreement” forms from QSEs, as described below in subsection 5.c.2.

-November 18, 2022: ERCOT to begin accepting ADER registration forms from Resource Entities, as described below in subsection 5.c.3.

-January 3, 2023: ERCOT to begin ADER qualification testing.
-Energy and Ancillary Service Offers from QSEs for ADERs are valid once ERCOT has confirmed that qualification testing is complete and acceptable.

-Following a successful demonstration of the dispatch of energy and Non-Spin provision by ADERs in Phase 1 of the Pilot Project, as described in subsection 5.g, for a period of at least three months, ERCOT shall prepare a an outline of Phase 2of the Pilot Project.

-Following the development of an outline of Phase 2 of the Pilot Project: ERCOT shall prepare a Phase 2 Pilot Project Governing Document and submit it to the Board for approval.
+Following a period of at least six months of Phase 2, ERCOT shall prepare a recommendation on whether Phase 2 should continue in order to gain more data, or whether moving to a Phase 3 of the Pilot Project is warranted.

-oOne year after the first wholesale offer from an ADER or simultaneously with submission of the Phase 2 Governing Document to Board for approvalof the Phase 2 Governing Document or simultaneous with the , the ADER Task Force established in PUCT Project No. 53911 (Task Force) and ERCOT will prepare a Phase 1 Report and consider the possible closing of Phase 1.
+No later than the date of submission of the Phase 3 Governing Document to the Board for approval, the ADER Task Force established in PUCT Project No. 53911 (Task Force) and ERCOT will prepare a Phase 2 Report and consider the possible closing of Phase 2.

 Quarterly: Task Force to draft quarterly reports and file them with the PUCT.